The Originals season 1: Episodes

-Production

 Reception

 The first season received mixed reviews with 7.8 from IMDB.
 On Rotten Tomatoes the season holds a 57% based on 28 reviews, with an average rating of 5.61/10.
 The critics consensus reads, "The Originals may overwhelm casual viewers with its myriad twists and bevy of supernatural beings, but this is a sleek, atmospheric Vampire Diaries spinoff with potential."